Giuseppe Arimondi: Night march

-Dabormida's advance
+Albertone's collapse

 At 6:30 a.m., Baratieri reached the Rebbi Arienni and heard the sounds of the fight on the left.
 He ordered Dabormida to relieve the pressure on Albertone, then brought up the reserve to occupy the position vacated by Dabormida.
 At 8:15 a.m. a message from Albertone (sent at 7:00 a.m.) reached Baratieri: the general was under heavy attack and in dire need of reinforcements.
 Baratieri ordered Arimondi to advance and form his line between Mount Rajo and Bellah, while Ellena occupied the Rebbi Arienni.

 Due to the broken ground which slowed his progress, Arimondi completed his movement at 9:00 a.m.
 Almost immediately he came upon a trickle of wounded soldiers from Albertone's brigade, which had been forced to retreat on the nearby Mount Semaiata.
 Within half an hour the trickle became a stream and Baratieri sent Albertone orders to retire and reform under Arimondi's cover.
 It was too late: the Colonial Brigade, out of ammunition, disintegrated shortly afterwards.
-At 10:00 a.m. the Ethiopian forces, mixed with the disbanded Italians, launched their first assault on Arimondi's position.
+At 10:00 a.m. the Ethiopian forces, mixed with the fleeing Ascaris, launched their first assault on Arimondi's position.

 Arimondi's stand and death

 After the initial Ethiopian attacks were repulsed, Menelik sent his guard to outflank the left side of Arimondi's forces.
 The colonial battalion of Galliano, the only unit Ellena could detach to guard Arimondi's right flank, was overwhelmed.
+But although the Ethiopian rifle fire was very ineffective, the Italians were dismayed by enemy groups that were attempting to outflank them.
+A group that had nestled on the Mount Belah forced two Bersaglieri battalions to retreat, while a Alpini reserve battalion sent to halt the advance was completely annihilated, with only 95 out of the 608 men managing to survive.
+Meanwhile, the Ethiopians were boldly advancing to the main Italian positions on Mount Rajo and were firing at the Italians at almost point-blank range.

-With his brigade hard-pressed on the front and outflanked on both sides, General Arimondi was mortally wounded after two hours of fighting.
-With his death and the defeat of his brigade, the battle was lost.
+With Arimondi's brigade hard-pressed on the front and outflanked on both sides, General Baratieri ordered a general retreat at 12:30.
+Once the retreat began, the Galla horsemen rushed forward and began slaughtering the fleeing Italians in large numbers.
+During this chaotic phase, Arimondi bravely attempted to save his artillery batteries.
+He was then killed in hand to hand fighting while trying to load a cannon carriage onto a mule.